briggstwitchell/git-workshop/basic-commands/git-init.md

 aristotle@aristotle:~/ws-playground$ ls -a
 .  ..  .git
 ```

-Note, this is a **hidden** folder, so it won't always show up in your file system.
-Git knows it is there and will use it to track anything that we tell it to in this directory and any subdirectories.
-Let's see what git is up to...
+Note, .git is a **hidden** folder, so it won't always show up in your file system.
+Git knows it is there and will use it to track anything that we tell it to.

+Since our repository was started in this directory, git will track any files we tell it about in this directory or any subdirectories we create.